Towards Embodied Agentic AI: Review and Classification of LLM- and VLM-Driven Robot Autonomy and Interaction: Introduction

 Several surveys have addressed the broader intersection of foundation models and robotics~\cite{firoozi2025foundation, urain2024deep, zeng2023large, xiao2025robot,kim2024survey}, with a focus on multimodal architectures and their components and primarily emphasizing the general use of multimodal models in robotic decision-making and high-level planning, as well as end-to-end learning frameworks for low-level control in domain-specific settings such as manipulation.
 However, with the very recent rise of emergence of embodied and generalist AI agents, no prior survey to date has examined the emerging design patterns in which AI agents interface with existing control software, libraries, or middleware.
 Moreover, many practical systems (GitHub-hosted projects, ROS packages, or startup prototypes) remain underrepresented in the literature despite their increasing real-world relevance and impact.

 This survey addresses that gap.
 We review recent academic and community-driven work on AI agents in robotics, emphasizing architectures that position LLMs and VLMs as intelligent intermediaries rather than direct policy generators.
-Our contributions are twofold: \begin{itemize} \item We discuss the concept of \emph{Agentic AI} in robotics and distinguish it from end-to-end learning or classical symbolic planning approaches. \item We propose a taxonomy across two dimensions: integration approach to foundation models (Section~\ref{sec:integration}, see also Fig.~\ref{fig:concept}), and agent role (Section~\ref{sec:roles}, see also Fig.~\ref{fig:robotic_agents_taxonomy}). \end{itemize}
+Our contributions are twofold: \begin{itemize} \item We discuss the concept of \emph{Agentic AI} in robotics and distinguish it from end-to-end learning or classical symbolic planning approaches. \item We propose a taxonomy across two dimensions: integration approach to foundation models (Section~\ref{sec:integration}, see also Fig.~\ref{fig:concept}), and agent role (Section~\ref{sec:roles}, see also Fig.~\ref{fig:robotic_agents_taxonomy}). \item We include the section (\S\ref{sec:toolkit}) presenting a practical design toolkit to guide implementation and prototyping. \item Finally, the paper concludes with a detailed discussion (\S\ref{sec:openQuestions}) that highlights key open questions and outlines promising directions for future research in agentic embodied AI.